inna-vogel/crawl_artwork_images_dataset/README.md

 # Crawl a Large Artwork Images Dataset
 Script for crawling more than 240.000 artwork images dataset from UK museum

+1. All URLs from the webpage: https://artuk.org/ are crawled and stores in .txt file.

 All artworks were crawled from the webpage: https://artuk.org/

 Art UK offers access to every public art collection in the UK.